portxchange/developer-documentation/key-management.md

 ## Revoking and deleting API keys

-To revoke or delete an API key, a Developer has to open the Developer Portal.
+To revoke or delete an API key, a developer has to open the Developer Portal.

 1. Navigate to the block named `Generated API keys`.
 1. In the list of keys find the wanted key.